Safeguarding the Brain: Exploring Methylene Blue’s Neuroprotective Potential

 Side effects can range from minor symptoms such as nausea or vomiting to more severe manifestations like high blood pressure, haemolytic anaemia (a condition leading to premature destruction of red blood cells), and serotonin syndrome (a potentially life-threatening drug reaction).

-Moreover, methylene interactions with other substances should not be overlooked; for instance, when combined with certain psychiatric such as selective serotonin reuptake inhibitors (SSRIs), dangerous levels of serotonin could accumulate in the brain, causing serious health implications.
+Moreover, methylene interactions with other substances should not be overlooked; for instance, when combined with certain psychiatric medications such as selective serotonin reuptake inhibitors (SSRIs), dangerous levels of serotonin could accumulate in the brain, causing serious health implications.

 Despite these concerns, many reports suggest that methylene blue generally has a good safety profile when used at appropriate doses and under medical supervision.